JLuc/scribus-project-manager/README.md

 These scripts can be made callable via nautilus action's menus.

 Also :
-* **shellcolors** : create variables to easily bring colors to console output using escape sequences. it is used to issue error or warning messages, and search result or such.
+* **shellcolors** : create variables to easily bring colors to console output using escape sequences.
+It's used to issue error or warning messages, and search result or such.

 # Setup for the project manager